learn-academy-2024-alpha/scavenger-hunt-answer/README.md

   What terminal command will show you all the content of your current directory? ls

-  How do you open your text editor from the terminal?
+  How do you open your text editor from the terminal? type in code .

   In HTML and CSS, what is the difference between a class and an id?